wmenge/braindump-api/README.md

 It aims to provide a simple REST-style API to to store and retrieve notes.
 These notes will be stored in a server side database.

+Created by Wilco Menge (wilcomenge@gmail.com), the code is hosted at [github](https://github.com/wmenge/braindump-api) for the REST based backend API.

 See [Braindump Client](https://github.com/wmenge/braindump-client) for a HTML/Javascript based client.

 Roadmap